Who I Am

 Thus, I began my study of astrology with Dr. David Frawley, from who I received certification in Ayurvedic Astrology.
 Eventually, I discovered the work of astrologer Ernst Wilhelm who I consider to be my Astrology guru, as it is his unique approach and in-depth understanding of Vedic astrology that has influenced me the most.
 It is my hope that the profound knowledge of these ancient sciences be utilized in service to others and become an inherent part of people's lives, as they once were in ancient days.

 From 2009-2011, I lived on an island in Fiji at the Hermitage-Ashram of my Spiritual Guru, Avatar Adi Da Samraj.
-From 2011-2018, I resided on the garden isle of Kauai at another one of His ashrams where I served as a priest.
+Since 2011, I have been residing on the garden isle of Kauai at another one of His ashrams where I serve as a priest.
 Spiritual practice is a profound and principal dimension of my life that deeply informs my approach to health and healing.
 Every year, I embark on extended meditation retreats at Adi Da's Hermitage of Naitauba Island.
 It is only through the gifts and transmission of my Beloved Guru that the light of healing has dawned in my life.
 With gratitude for the blessings of my Master and all my teachers, I look forward to sharing the light of healing and knowledge with everyone who comes to see me.